Kebayoran Baru: Toponym

-Kebayoran Baru means "New Kebayoran".
-The word kebayoran is derived from kabayuran, meaning "stockpiles of bayur wood (Pterospermum javanicum)".
+The literal meaning of Kebayoran Baru is "New Kebayoran".
+The word kebayoran itself is derived from kabayuran, meaning "stockpiles of bayur wood (Pterospermum javanicum)".
 Kabayuran or Kebayuran refers to the name of a settlement Kampung Kabayuran (older Dutch spelling Kamp.
 Kabajoeran), located outside Batavia on the west bank of Grogol River.
 The settlement was located near an area where stockpiles of timber (including bayur wood) were established to be transported to Batavia via the river.
 Bayur wood is known for its strength and resistance to termite attack.
 The Kampung Kabayuran settlement thrived in the early 19th-century but has since been urbanized.
-This settlement was located roughly on what is now the Kebayoran Railway Station, currently located in the district of Kebayoran Lama.
+This settlement was located roughly on what is now the Kebayoran Railway Station.

 Government

 As a district, the area of Kebayoran Baru is larger than the historic Kebayoran Baru satellite city, including the southern area of Kebayoran Baru and the Sudirman Central Business District to the northeast.
 The rough boundaries of Kebayoran Baru district are Sudirman Avenue to the northwest, Gatot Subroto Road to the northeast, Krukut River to the east, Cipete Utara Road - Haji Nawi Road to the south, and Grogol River to the west.

 The district of Kebayoran Baru is divided into ten kelurahan or subdistricts: